Why Cybersecurity needs to be a Priority for the Education Sector

 This type of attack is highlighted as the top threat facing higher education venues, suggesting hackers regularly target the sector using the method.

 Ransomware/Malware – Also in the top three cyber threats highlighted by the report, ransomware and malware attacks prevent users from accessing the network or files and cause disruption.
-More advanced forms of this threat can see attackers hold files to ransom.
+More advanced forms of this threat can see attackers hold files for ransom.

 Ransomware or malware typically infects devices using a trojan, a file or attachment disguised to look legitimate.
-However, some ransomware (like the WannaCry attack) have been shown to travel between devices without user interaction.
+However, some ransomware (like the WannaCry attack) has been shown to travel between devices without user interaction.